uyuni-project/tetra/README.md

     gjp mvn package
     gjp finish

 Success!
 At this point `gjp` took note of all needed files, and restored `src/` as it was before the build.
+Also note that build output files have been listed in `file_lists/commons-collections_output` and will be used later to compile the `%install` and `%files` sections of the project spec (by default only jar files are included).

 This should be sufficient to be able to repeat the build on a machine with no Internet access, but what if we wanted to be 100% sure of that?

 #### Second, networkless, dry-run phase